 What are audio modulation effects?
 Audio modulation effects manipulate the input audio over time via the control of a carrier signal.
 The input audio is referred to as the modulator signal, which technically controls the carrier signal, which is generally produced via an oscillator generator or signal detector.

 This quick definition is broad at best.
 In this article, we’ll get into the details of how modulation works.
-We’ll also dive into the different audio effects that utilize modulation, from flangers and phasers to ring modulators and vocoders) in order to develop our understanding of this awesome effect category.
+We’ll also dive into the different audio effects that utilize modulation, from flangers and phasers to ring modulators and vocoders) to develop our understanding of this awesome effect category.

 Table Of Contents

 - Standard Modulation Effects